-SBI Staff requests the Investment Advisory Council endorse the recommendation to transition the current Dodge & Cox Income Fund investment to a dedicated separately managed account managed in the same strategy.
+The Investment Advisory Council endorses Staff's recommendation for approval by the Board to transition the current Dodge & Cox Income Fund investment for the Participant-Directed plans, as appropriate, to a dedicated separately managed account managed in the same strategy.
 Until the Executive Director, on behalf of the SBI, executes an investment management agreement with Dodge & Cox, staff will continue to conduct further due diligence, and negotiations may result in additional terms and conditions.
 The timing of the transition is additionally subject to coordination with MSRS, Dodge & Cox, and key service providers including State Street (custodian) and Empower (recordkeeper).